Danielle-Barbieri/danielle-barbieri.github.io/content/ot-journey/OT-to-Digital-Health-Journey.md

 **Aspireship**

 This is the program that initiated my non-clinical journey.
 I bought this subscription 7 months before landing my first internship.

-The base subscription grants you access to a ton of foundational courses for only $180.
-Their “Customer Success Foundations” courseprovides you with a certificate after passing a test.

-I recommend this subscription early in your journey to learn technology terms, SaaS processes, and to learn about different professions in the tech realm.
+I recommend this subscription early in your journey to learn about different professions in the tech realm, technology terms, and SaaS processes.

-This course was unable to help me translate my clinical skills into non-clinical terms, which is why I decided to seek addiitonal assistance.
+This course was unable to help me translate my clinical skills into non-clinical terms, which is why I decided to seek additonal assistance.

 **Collective Coaching**

 This is the second program I joined, 3 months before landing my first internship.

 This course is run by 2 occupational therapists who transitioned into tech, so it is truly geared towards clinicians.
-It is important for therapists who are looking for a coaching program to seek assistance from people who understand your skills, which is why I recommend this program for therapists who are just getting started on their journey to non clinical work.
+It is important for therapists who are looking for a coaching program.
+They understand your journey and your skills, which is why I recommend this program for therapists who are just getting started on their journey.

 This program directly connected me to my internship, which turned into my first digital health job.

 **Carly Agar Customer Success Intensive**

-This is the most recent program I joined, after landing my first internship.
+I joined this program after landing my first internship.
 This program has helped me improve my resume and land interviews.
-The program is tailored towards customer success, but I beleieve the skills you learn about technical resumes and interviewing can be used for any job.
+I beleieve the skills you learn about technical resumes and interviewing can be used for any job, not just customer success.

 Though she is not a therapist, Carly has helped many PT's and OT’s land jobs in tech.
 I truly believe she understands our job description, and how to display the skills we already have to successfully land jobs.

 **Moving Forward**

-It’s important to keep learning even after you get your big break.
-There is so much to learn, and there are so many cheap ways to do it.
-I continue to leverage my network to ask their opinions on whether or not I am taking the correct approach.
-Also, I continue to take courses on Udemy to upskill.
+There is still so much to learn, and there are so many cheap ways to do it.
+I continue to leverage my network to ask their opinions, and I continue to take courses on Udemy to upskill.

 ## Summary
 As you can see, it may take an investment to successfully make this transition.
-I hope you’re able to choose which of these programs works best for you, and avoid spending money on programs that do not.
+I hope you are able to choose which of these programs works best for you, and avoid spending money on programs that do not.

 Talk Soon,